Cutting Guide

 Prepare the sheets

-Print out the PDF and laminate the sheets.
+Laminate the sheets.
 Because cardstock is thicker than printer paper, you may need to use a higher setting on your laminator.
-If not, you may have cloudy lamination or delamination issues.
+If not, you could have cloudy lamination or delamination issues.

 Tip